Quick Facts About Your Pension

-- you transfer in pension service from another pension plan or you buy back service for a period
+- You transfer in pension service from another pension plan or you buy back service for a period

 WHAT WILL I GET WHEN I RETIRE?

-Under current plan terms, your pension is paid for your lifetime and it is adjusted annually for inflation.
+Your pension is paid for your lifetime and it is adjusted annually for inflation.

 IF YOU LEAVE YOUR EMPLOYMENT BEFORE RETIREMENT

-If you are under the age of 55 you can:
+If you are under the age of 55, you can:

 - Defer your pension until you are eligible to retire and start receiving your pension.

 - Transfer the value of your pension to your new employer’s pension plan (if the plan permits).

 - Transfer the value of your pension to a locked-in retirement account (LIRA), a life income fund (LIF) or use it to purchase an annuity from an insurance company.